redwanUGA/test_my_agnnet_4/README.md

    be supplied via command line flags (see `python main.py --help`).
 Defaults for these optional values are printed as part of the configuration output.

-4. Run all predefined experiments and capture logs:
+4. Run all predefined experiments locally and capture logs:
   ```bash
   bash run_all_experiments.sh
   ```